Lucid reports worse-than-expected Q1 loss, revenue, suspends full-year production guidance

 An adjusted loss of $2.82 per share, compared to the $2.53 loss per share expected by Wall Street analysts polled by FactSet.

-Last month, Lucid announced that it produced 5,500 vehicles in Q1 and reaffirmed its full-year production guidance of between 25,000 to 27000 vehicles.
+Last month, Lucid announced that it produced 5,500 vehicles in Q1 and reaffirmed its full-year production guidance of between 25,000 and 27,000 vehicles.
+But on its Tuesday earnings call, the company said it was suspending that guidance.

 The company also highlighted its upcoming midsize SUV, with “expected pricing starting under $50,000.”
 The vehicle is expected to launch before the end of the year and compete with Rivian’s R2 and Tesla’s Model Y.